 Pictured behind a pile of their giant pumpkins, they are accompanied by the words "Locally (Over) Grown" and a "Support Northwest Grown" logo.
-It's a huge step up from the smaller display boards on the chain's 130-plus stores.
+It's a huge step up from the smaller display boards on which they were featured in produce departments in the chain's 130-plus stores.

-The billboards brought immediate reaction from friends, relatives and farm connections, "It's gratifying to get so many positive comments," says Dave.
+The billboards brought immediate reaction from friends, relatives and farm connections.
+"It's gratifying to get so many positive comments," says Dave.
 "It's usually about how good the picture is or 'How does it feel to be famous?""

 Photos were taken on their 80-acre farm a year ago.
-Fred Meyer says the billboards are part of a
+Fred Meyer says the billboards are part of a campaign that "highlights the relationship Fred Meyer has with our local farmers."
+The superstore corporation took both stills and videos to be used on its website.